LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_supplied.rst

    **Return value:**
-   An *ARKAdaptFn* function should return 0 if it successfuly set the next step size, and a non-zero value otherwise.
+   An *ARKAdaptFn* function should return 0 if it successfully set the next step size, and a non-zero value otherwise.